Program Manager, Civil-Military Relations (Africa)

-Nicholas Tomb is the Program Manager for the Africa Program at the Center for Civil-Military Relations (CCMR), US Naval Postgraduate School (NPS).
-Prior to managing the Africa Program, Mr. Tomb served as the Assistant Program Manger for the Collaborative & Adaptive Security Initiative (CASI) and the Prevention, Relief & Recovery (PR&R) program, and as a Program Coordinator for the Center for Stabilization & Reconstruction Studies, also at NPS.
+Nicholas Tomb is a Program Manager (Africa) at the Center for Civil-Military Relations (CCMR), US Naval Postgraduate School (NPS).
+Prior to managing the Civil-Military Relations program, Mr. Tomb served as the Program Manager for the Africa Regional program, as the Assistant Program Manager for the Collaborative & Adaptive Security Initiative (CASI) and the Prevention, Relief & Recovery (PR&R) program, and as a Program Coordinator for the Center for Stabilization & Reconstruction Studies, also at NPS.
 His focus is on executive education, conflict management, conflict resolution, post-conflict recovery, civil-military relations and civil society organizations.

 Mr. Tomb is a co-founder and serves as President on the Board of Directors of Global Majority, an international, non-profit organization that promotes non-violent conflict resolution through education and training, networking, and advocacy.